`homeboy release`

 # 2. Preview the release (validates configuration, shows plan)

-homeboy release <component_id> patch --dry-run
+homeboy release <component_id> --dry-run

 # 3. Execute the release

-homeboy release <component_id> patch
+homeboy release <component_id>

 Release Pipeline